cabal-club/cable/readme.md

 posts that describe the current state of the channel.
 See "Channel State" under "Definitions" for details on what posts comprise a channel's current state.

-If `historic` is set to `1`, this request expects *all* historic posts that make up the channel state to be returned, followed by up to `updates` number of live posts that further alter this channel's state.
+If `historic` is set to `1`, this request expects the hashes of *all* historic posts that make up the channel state to be returned, followed by up to `updates` number of live post hashes that further alter this channel's state.

 Set `updates` to 0 to not receive any live / future state changes.